 Michael Brown, an unarmed African-American teen, was fatally shot August 9, 2014, by a member of the Ferguson Police Department.
-After our formal request to the St. Louis County Police Department was denied, the ACLU of Missouri filed a Sunshine Act lawsuit Aug.
-14, to secure the release of the incident report,which would contain the who, what, when and how for the shooting.
+After a formal request to the St. Louis County Police Department was denied, the ACLU of Missouri filed a Sunshine Act lawsuit Aug.
+14, to secure the release of the incident report, which would contain the who, what, when and how for the shooting.
 The Ferguson Police did not provide the ACLU with the incident report, however, the Ferguson Police Department held a press conference on Friday, Aug.
-15, and gave out the incident report of a robbery that happened right before the shooting and Michael Brown was a suspect.
+15, and gave out the incident report of a robbery that happened right before the shooting, in which Michael Brown was a suspect.

 The ACLU of Missouri filed a second lawsuit Thursday, Aug.
 14, to challenge the police policy of ordering members of the media and public to stop recording the police acting in their official duty on public streets and sidewalks and to declare the policy unconstitutional.

 And on Friday, Aug.
-15, we filed another Sunshine Law suit against the City of Ferguson to receive incident reports from the Ferguson Police Department.
+15, the ACLU of Missouri filed another Sunshine Law suit against the City of Ferguson to receive incident reports from the Ferguson Police Department.

 On Saturday, Aug.
 16, Gov. Jay Nixon declared a state of emergency and put a curfew in place from midnight until 5 a.m.
 The ACLU of Missouri, along with NAACP-LDF and the Lawyers Committee for Civil Rights, released a statement about the civil liberties concerns surrounding the curfew.
-You can find the statement on our website.
 The next day the governor rescinded the curfew.

 On Monday, Aug.
 18, the curfew was lifted, but the ACLU of Missouri filed another First Amendment case and a motion for a temporary restraining order to stop police from requiring people to keep moving on sidewalks and thoroughfares in Ferguson unless they're gathered in a designated protest area.
 That motion was denied.

 On Wednesday, Aug.
-20, we faxed a letter to Colonel Ron Replogle, superintendent of the Missouri State Highway Patrol, asking for him to identify and remove a police officer who demonstrated an inability to perform appropriately in Ferguson.
+20, the ACLU of Missouri faxed a letter to Colonel Ron Replogle, superintendent of the Missouri State Highway Patrol, asking for him to identify and remove a police officer who demonstrated an inability to perform appropriately in Ferguson.
 The officer pointed an assault weapon at civilians and threatened to kill them on Tuesday, Aug.
 19. When asked to identify himself, the officer responded with profanity.

 A representative of the Missouri State Highway Patrol informed the ACLU Wednesday afternoon that the offending officer has been identified as a St. Ann cop and he has been removed from duty in Ferguson.
 The ACLU sent Col. Replogle a thank you letter for his swift action.

 On Wednesday, Aug.
-20, the ACLU received a document from the St. Louis County Police Department in response to our Sunshine Law suit for the Michael Brown shooting incident report.
+20, the ACLU received a document from the St. Louis County Police Department in response to the Sunshine Law suit for the Michael Brown shooting incident report.